anthony1x6000/ROBLOX2016stylus/README.md

 - Weekly installs: 974

 See stats [here](https://userstyles.world/style/1485/roblox-2016-dev12-27-2025).
-## Dark Theme
-Dark theme is now supported as of the unreleased version and soon to be released userscript version [1.2.8](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/devDownloads/roblox2016-preLatest.user.css). \
-Dark theme support will not be 100% faithful to the 2016 era of Roblox.
-Please report any bugs related to dark theme.

 If you don't have it already, this requires Stylus to function.
 Get it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or at [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/styl-us/). \
 ![Preview of style](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/images/2016_stuff/preview.png?raw=true "Preview")